Purpose, Passion and Meaning

 A business can still have a focus on profit – it has to survive in the growth Economy.

 However, the values, or what’s important in the process or way that they make this profit indicate whether the opportunity exists to find meaning and purpose in that work.

 A business can publish their “values” on a website, but it is in the day-to-day operations, systems, actions and decisions, that the true values are revealed.

-If a business really cares about customer satisfaction, they will have processes that make it easy for customers to communicate with the business and the business to respond, rather than be fobbed off by calls on hold in foreign call centres.
+If a business cares about customer satisfaction, they will have processes that make it easy for customers to communicate with the business and the business to respond, rather than be fobbed off by calls on hold in foreign call centres.

-If a business really cares about ethical and sustainable manufacturing, this will be reflected in the quality and origins of the materials they source, their production processes, the treatment of workers in foreign countries, and the transport and non-plastic packaging they use.
+If a business cares about ethical and sustainable manufacturing, this will be reflected in the quality and origins of the materials they source, their production processes, the treatment of workers in foreign countries, and the transport and non-plastic packaging they use.

-If a business really cares about employee wellbeing, there will be programs for health and fitness, a great lunch space to take a break, quality ergonomic furniture, lighting and equipment, flexible job-share options and discouragement of overtime.
+If a business cares about employee wellbeing, there will be programs for health and fitness, a great lunch space to take a break, quality ergonomic furniture, lighting and equipment, flexible job-share options and discouragement of unpaid overtime.

 04 | Job Purpose